-One more tip: instill a sense of urgency in your audience.
-For instance, "get your personalized quote today" implies more urgency than "get a quote."
-Give the impression that there's a limited time in which they can contact you.
+Aim to instill a sense of urgency in your audience.
+For instance, "Get your personalized quote today" implies more urgency than "Get a quote."
+Give the impression that there's a limited time to act.
 That can motivate more of your followers to respond to more of your calls to action.

 Your social media posts and interactions with your followers should be a reflection of your professional attitude and overall personality.
-Keep things positive.
-Avoid inflammatory religious, political, or racial comments, as well as anything that others might find offensive.
+Stay positive.
+Avoid inflammatory religious, political, or racial comments, or anything that others might find offensive.
 Keep your business pages for business only.

-If you have concerns regarding not being able to voice your opinion, create two accounts — one for your insurance business and another for your personal use.
-Your business account is where you share content, promote your agency, and make valuable connections to grow your agency.
-Your personal account is where you can share and say whatever you want, which is why you may want to keep your personal accounts private and limited to friends and family only.
+If you want to voice your opinion, create two accounts — one for your insurance business and another for your personal use.
+Your business account is where you share helpful content, promote your agency, and make valuable connections to grow your agency.
+Use your personal account to share and say whatever you want, and keep it private and limited to friends and family.

 When social media was new, more posts meant more engagement.
 Unfortunately, that old logic no longer applies.
-People spend a lot of time on various platforms these days, so over-posting can quickly cause your followers to feel fatigued or annoyed.
+People spend a lot of time on various platforms these days, so over-posting can quickly make your followers feel fatigued or annoyed.
 So, what can you do?

-Striking a balance is vital.
-You want to keep communication with your followers open and consistent, but you don't want to share so much that you come across as desperate.
-A once-weekly post isn't going to cut it either.
-The sweet spot is posting between three to four times per week.
-Sure, there will be days where you don't post anything, but that's okay.
-Analyze your posting data to identify patterns that work best for you.
+Strike a balance.
+Keep communication with your followers open and consistent, but don't share so much that you come across as desperate.
+A once-weekly post isn't going to cut it, either.
+The sweet spot varies by platform.
+According to Hootsuite, these are the ideal targets for posting frequency:

 Building and maintaining a social media presence can be time-consuming.
 You only have so many hours in a day.
-Trying to run your business, post to social media, manage other marketing campaigns, and live your life can become pretty hectic pretty quickly.
+Trying to run your business, post to social media, manage other marketing campaigns, and live your life can get hectic pretty quickly.

-Fortunately, various social media software can make things a lot easier.
-Software like Sprout Social, Buffer, and Hootsuite all connect to your social media networks and allow you to cross-post across various platforms and schedule your posts.
+Fortunately, various social media tools can make things a lot easier.
+Software like Sprout Social, Buffer, and Hootsuite all connect to your social media networks and allow you to post across various platforms and schedule your posts.
 You can do all of this from one location, eliminating the need to log in to multiple accounts.

 Social media platforms like Facebook and LinkedIn offer thousands of opportunities for businesses to join groups that focus on specific industries, topics, locations, and communities.
 Take advantage of them.
-Use the search bar to locate groups relevant to your target audience and the communities you serve where you can share applicable and helpful information.
+Use the search bar to locate groups relevant to your target audience community where you can share applicable and helpful information.

 Interacting with others in each group you join is imperative.
 If you only join the groups but don't participate, it'll be harder for people to learn more about your agency and everything you offer.
 It's also much more challenging to establish yourself as an authority in your industry.
 Don't be afraid to jump into conversations and add your unique insights.
-Just remember that you shouldn't post about insurance just for the sake of posting.
-Make sure that you provide something of value when you comment.
+Just be sure that you provide something of value when you comment.

-Running paid ads is completely optional, and it isn't necessary for you to be successful with social media as an insurance agent.
-Keep in mind that organic posts don't typically reach as many people as they used to.
-Therefore, you might want to consider setting aside some of your budget to boost your posts and leverage paid advertisements so that you can get your name in front of more people.
+Running paid ads is optional, and it isn't necessary for you to be successful with social media as an insurance agent.
+Keep in mind, though, that organic posts don't typically reach as many people as they used to.
+If you want to boost your reach, consider carving out part of your budget to leverage paid advertisements so you can get your name in front of more people.

-Now, while social media ads can be a powerful tool, they aren't a magical fix that will instantly increase your engagement and net you substantially more leads.
-They are an extra tool in your arsenal, though.
+Now, while social media ads can be powerful, they aren't a magical fix that will instantly increase your engagement and net you substantially more leads.
+They are an extra tool in your toolbox, though.

 Creating an engaging brand on social media as an insurance agent isn't the easiest thing to do.
-Just remember, your presence on your chosen platforms is there to help people and bring value to their lives.
+Just remember, your presence on your chosen platforms is meant to help people and bring value to their lives.
 It's also about what people should expect to see when they notice you've posted a new piece of content.
-You'll need to think long-term and remember to take note of what's working, as well as what isn't.
-That will allow you to make adjustments as necessary to increase your success.
+You'll need to think long-term and take note of what's working, as well as what isn't.
+That will allow you to make adjustments to increase your success.

-One final thing: it will take time to become consistently engaging and grow your social channels.
+One final thing: It will take time to become consistent and grow your social channels.
 Don't get discouraged or lose sight of the bigger picture.
 Time, effort, and perseverance are essential.

-Remember, generating leads through your social media pages will take some time.
-That doesn't mean that you need to sit around and wait for things to start happening and the leads to start pouring in.
-You can take action now while you wait for your social pages to take off with the help of Nectar.
+Generating leads through your social media pages will take some time.
+That doesn't mean you need to sit around and wait for the leads to start pouring in.
+With Nectar's help, you can take action now while you wait for your social pages to take off.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.